Bacab; by Salvador Quiroz Ennis, in Isla Mujeres

 Just off the island of Isla Mujeres, as part of MUSA and inside the Manchones National Park, lies a statue by Salvador Quiroz Ennis.
-Designed to work with the environment and aid in the rehabilitation of the reef, Bacab now houses an enormous amount of marine life: from coral, sponges, and algae to lobsters, eel, and fish.
+Designed to work with the environment and aid in rehabilitating the reef, Bacab now houses an enormous amount of marine life: from coral, sponges, and algae to lobsters, eel, and fish.

 The Artist

-Salvador Quiroz Ennis, a Mexican artist, is the founder of the office Concepto M. This business is dedicated to museological design, museography, and the construction of exhibitions and museums.
+Salvador Quiroz Ennis, a Mexican artist, founded the office Concepto M. This business is dedicated to museological design, museography, and the construction of exhibitions and museums.

 The Statue

-The statue is based upon the legend of Bacabob.
+The statue is based on the legend of Bacabob.

-Born of the gods Itzamna (the creator god), and Ixchebelyax (the goddess who was humiliated, killed, and then revived), they play an important role.
-The Bacabob were four brothers who had been placed in the four cardinal points of the world to hold the sky up, for fear that it would fall.
+They play an important role because they were born of the gods Itzamna (the creator god) and Ixchebelyax (the goddess who was humiliated, killed, and then revived).
+The Bacabob were four brothers who had been placed in the four cardinal points of the world to hold the sky up for fear that it would fall.
 When the world flooded, they escaped.

 While each ruled a cardinal point, they have also been associated with the four days preceding the end of the year, the four Chaacks (divinities of rain), or the four Pauahtuns (divinities of wind).
-Each Bacab possessed an amulet; a turtle shell, a spider web, and two different kinds of shells, and each had their own color.
+Each Bacab possessed an amulet, a turtle shell, a spider web, and two different kinds of shells, each with its own colour.

 Because they are the patrons of the last four days of the year, they have gained importance in the ceremonies of veneration.
-They were consulted about crops, climate, the health of bees (of which they are the main protectors), and were the founders of beekeeping (The Mayans knew even then the absolute importance of bees).
-They were invoked in healing rituals and because of this, the most famous collection of texts of Mayan healing, "The Ritual of Bacabob" was named in their honor.
+They were consulted about crops, climate, and the health of bees (of which they are the primary protectors) and were the founders of beekeeping (The Mayans knew even then the absolute importance of bees).
+They were invoked in healing rituals, and because of this, the most famous collection of texts of Mayan healing, "The Ritual of Bacabob", was named in their honour.

-It is for this final dedication of the Bacabob that Salvador made the sculpture to follow in the effort of healing and rehabilitation of the marine ecosystem of the Caribbean.
+For this final dedication of the Bacabob, Salvador made the sculpture to follow in the effort of healing and rehabilitation of the marine ecosystem of the Caribbean.

 Entre los antiguos mayas, la tortuga es utilizada como metáfora de la tierra que flota en el mar.
 Con su movimiento de rotación y traslación, o contoneo, asemeja muy bien el girar de los planetas.